 Remember I will add to this, so don’t forget to pin this post by clicking on the picture below.

-Do you have a great example to teach emphasis?
+Do you have a great example to teach emphasis in art?
 Share it with me in the comments, and I will add it to the list!

 There you have it!
 The best emphasis in art examples for your elements and principles of art lessons.
-Want more elements and principles of art teacher resources?
+Want more elements and principles of art examples?
 Check out the below posts.

 - Bernini’s Apollo and Daphne —